alexdenker/htc2022_LPD/README.md

 # Submission to the Helsinki Tomography Challenge 2022

-In this submission we use a modified learned-primal dual method pre-trained on synthetic phantoms and fine-tuned on the available challenge data.
+In this submission we use a modified learned-primal dual method **pre-trained on synthetic phantoms** and **fine-tuned on the available challenge data**.

 # Table of contents
 1. [Usage](#usage)
 2. [Method](#method)
 3. [Examples](#examples)